scottaohara/accessibility_interview_questions/README.md

 - Explain the importance of color contrast.
 - When is it OK to remove default visual focus indicators?
 - Describe appropriate error messaging locations for invalid form fields.
-- Why should you be careful when using animation in UIs?
+- Why should you be careful when using animation in user interfaces?
 - Explain how you would make an infographic accessible for screen reader users.
-- What are some issues with modifying normal scrolling behavior.
-For example: infinite scrolling or scrolljacking?
+- What are some issues with modifying normal scrolling behavior?
+For example: infinite scrolling or scrolljacking.
 - Why is color alone insufficient to draw attention to actionable elements, or to convey state?
 - Talk about the importance of using plain language.